 Testing model binders is not as straightforward as testing action methods, but it is possible.
 The amount of testing needed varies depending on what you are doing with your custom model binder.
 Simply implementing the IModelBinder interface likely means you'll only need to worry about one single BindModel method and only a ModelBindingContext during testing.
 Inheriting from DefaultModelBinder is a bit more challenging, as any code we add will execute alongside other code that we don’t own.
 We must ensure that any behavior we add works correctly in the context of the other responsibilities of the base DefaultModelBinder class.
 The DefaultModelBinder class design has extensibility in mind, and key extension points are available through specific method overrides, but we still need to test these methods in the context of an entire binding operation (such as a single BindModel call).

 In section 12.1.3, we examined creating a custom model that bound entities from a repository, as shown in listing 26.15.
-If you have implemented a custom model binder before, you will notice the redesigned value provider API.
+If you have implemented a custom model binder in ASP.NET MVC 1, you will notice the redesigned value provider API.

 Listing 26.15 Implementing an entity model binder